aliciablomqvist/aliciablomqvist/README.md

 Software developer student 🌱‎
 -------------------------

-Currently embarking on my .NET system development journey.
+Currently studying system development with a focus on .NET technologies.

 * 🌍  Based in Sweden
 * ✉️  Contact me at [alicia.blomqvist55@gmail.com](mailto:alicia.blomqvist55@gmail.com)
 * 🗣   Fluent in Swedish, proficient in English, and have basic knowledge of German.
 * 🎨  When I'm not coding, I stay active with running, climbing, and hiking.
 I also appreciate quieter moments spent reading or knitting!

 ### Socials